 National Truck Driver Appreciation Week is now celebrated in all 50 states

-The idea for National Truck Driver Appreciation Week originated with former ATA Chairman Don Bowman, who felt drivers were underappreciated.
-He wanted to increase public awareness about the important work drivers do, and in 1998, his brainchild sprang to life.
+The idea for National Truck Driver Appreciation Week originated with former ATA Chairman Don Bowman, who felt drivers were under-appreciated.
+He wanted to increase public awareness about the important work drivers do, and in 1998, National Truck Driver Appreciation Week was born.

 “Setting aside a week to recognize truck drivers was a way to give them the respect they deserve,” Barna says.
 “It was a way to highlight the important role drivers play in our everyday lives.
 Without them, store shelves would be empty.
 We wouldn’t have the clothes on our backs or the medicines we need.
 Simply put, everything we have, a truck delivered.”

 What started as an awareness-raising advertising campaign has grown into a national movement supported by trucking associations in all 50 states.
 In the two decades since it started, National Truck Driver Appreciation Week has become a time of celebration from coast to coast.
-Local and national media have contributed to its rise, and drivers are spotlighted on TV, on billboards, and on social media.
+Local and national media have contributed to its rise, as drivers are spotlighted on TV, billboards, and social media.

-“The truck driver became recognized as the hero,” Barna says.
-“As their efforts were highlighted in the media, they gained respect from the general public, from shippers, and from public officials.
+“During the pandemic, the truck driver became recognized as the hero,” Barna says.
+“As drivers’ efforts were highlighted in the media, they gained respect from the general public, from shippers, and from public officials.
 Americans came to realize that without trucks, without drivers, America stops.”

 In boosting morale, National Truck Driver Appreciation Week creates other positive outcomes

-As a special commemoration during Truck Driver Appreciation Week 2021, the ATA is orchestrating video tributes from the supplier community.
+As a special commemoration during Truck Driver Appreciation Week, the ATA is orchestrating video tributes from the supplier community.
 Media interviews will encourage people to share the road with trucks day and night.
-Even Nascar driver Ryan Huffis showing his appreciation by displaying the “Thank-a-Trucker” logo on his car.

 Truck Driver Appreciation Week acknowledges drivers in every sector, from logistics and distribution to agriculture and moving & storage.

 “Truck Driver Appreciation Week instills in drivers pride in their community and a passion for the job at hand,” Barna says.
 “It inspires them to take pride in what they do and who they are.
 That means they’ll be well-rested before they start their shift and can perform their job as safely as possible.
-When drivers take pride in their work, they tend to be more conscientious, more vigilant, and safer.
-Not only is NTDAW about the professional driver, but it’s also about thanking the family members for their support.”
+When drivers take pride in their work, they tend to be more conscientious, more vigilant, and safer.”

 “Like anyone,” Barna adds. “when drivers are passionate about their work, they do their very best.”

-As Truck Driver Appreciation Week has fostered pride among drivers, it’s demolished stereotypes.
-It all started seven years ago with the launch of ATA’s image campaign, Trucking Moves America Forward.
+As Truck Driver Appreciation Week has fueled pride among drivers, it’s demolished stereotypes.
+It all started with the launch of ATA’s image campaign, Trucking Moves America Forward.
 The effort encourages professionals in every sector of the transportation industry to tell their story and talk about what they do.
 Over time, the campaign has helped educate the public and burnish the reputations of commercial transportation workers.